-Earnings cover cash elements of pay including overtime and bonuses (gross) but minimum contributions are not calculated on all the earnings.
+Earnings cover cash elements of pay including overtime and bonuses (gross).
+However, minimum contributions are not calculated on all the earnings.
 Contributions will be payable on earnings between the lower threshold of £5,824 and the higher threshold of £43,000 for 2016/17.
 The earnings between these amounts are called qualifying earnings.
 The thresholds are reviewed by the government each tax year.

 If we do your payroll, we can help you make these calculations and tell you the deductions from pay and the payments required to the pension scheme.

 The Pensions Regulator was established to regulate work-based pensions.

 An employer must complete the declaration of compliance within five months of the staging date.
 In essence the declaration of compliance process requires the employer to:

 - confirm the correct auto enrolment procedures have been followed and

 - provide various pieces of information such as the number of eligible jobholders enrolled.

 Finally, an employer must keep records which will enable them to prove that they have complied with their duties.
 Keeping accurate records also makes good business sense because it can help an employer to:

 - avoid or resolve potential disputes with employees

 - help check or reconcile contributions made to the pension scheme.